chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/simple-plane-model-from-composite/simple-plane-model-from-composite.rst

     11; superquadric; 0.1:0.03:0.25:6:2:2;  -1.25:0.15:0.15 ; -0.78539816:0:0 # Left engine link
     12; superquadric; 0.1:0.03:0.25:6:2:2;  -1.25:-0.15:0.15 ; 0.78539816:0:0 # Right engine link
     operations
-    30; difference  ; 1:0 # Trim of the left wing
+    30; difference  ; 1:0 # Trim off the left wing
-    31; difference  ; 3:2 # Trim of the right wing
+    31; difference  ; 3:2 # Trim off the right wing
-    32; union       ; 30:31 # Combined the two wings
+    32; union       ; 30:31 # Combine the two wings
-    33; union       ; 32:4 # Combined the wings with the plane fuselage
+    33; union       ; 32:4 # Combine the wings with the plane fuselage
-    34; union       ; 33:5 # Combined vertical part of the tail wing with the fuselage 35; union       ; 34:6 # Combined horizontal part of the tail wing with the fuselage 36; difference  ; 8:7 # Hole in the left engine 37; union       ; 35:36 # Combined left engine with the fuselage
+    34; union       ; 33:5 # Combine vertical part of the tail wing with the fuselage 35; union       ; 34:6 # Combine horizontal part of the tail wing with the fuselage 36; difference  ; 8:7 # Hole in the left engine 37; union       ; 35:36 # Combine left engine with the fuselage
     38; difference  ; 10:9 # Hole in the right engine
-    39; union       ; 37:38 # Combined right engine with the fuselage and the other engine 40; difference     ; 7:11 # Trim of the left engine link with the engine shape 41; difference     ; 9:12 # Trim of the right engine link with the engine shape 42; union     ; 39:40 # Combine the left engine link with the rest of the plane 43; union     ; 42:41 # Combine the right engine link with the rest of the plane
+    39; union       ; 37:38 # Combine right engine with the fuselage and the other engine 40; difference     ; 7:11 # Trim of the left engine link with the engine shape 41; difference     ; 9:12 # Trim off the right engine link with the engine shape 42; union     ; 39:40 # Combine the left engine link with the rest of the plane 43; union     ; 42:41 # Combine the right engine link with the rest of the plane

-Lets right this file step-by-step Line-by-line:
+Let us read this file step-by-step Line-by-line:

 1. First, we create the left wing.
-This wing is created using a superquadric ellipsoids shape.
-Along the cord, we use an elongated ellipsoid with lengths 0.6 and 0.1 thickness.
-In the wingspane direction, the wing is defined by a 6-order power superquadric with a half wingspan of 2.5.
+This wing is created using a superquadric ellipsoid shape.
+Along the cord, we use an elongated ellipsoid with length 0.6 and 0.1 thickness.
+In the wingspan direction, the wing is defined by a 6-order power superquadric with a half wingspan of 2.5.
 We then tilt the wing backward by 0.25 rad and give a small angle of attack of 0.05 rad.
 Since the wing is now tilted backward, the right side of the superquadric shape is undesirable, so we remove it using a hypercube to trim the right side of the wing.

 .. code-block:: text

     shapes
     0; superquadric; 0.3:2.5:0.05:2:6:2; 0.1:0:0 ; 0:-0.05:0.25 # Full left wing
-    1; hyper rectangle; 5:5:5;0:-5:0 ; 0:0:0 # Cube to trim of the right side of the left wing operations
+    1; hyper rectangle; 5:5:5;0:-5:0 ; 0:0:0 # Cube to trim off the right side of the left wing operations
-    30; difference  ; 1:0 # Trim of the left wing
+    30; difference  ; 1:0 # Trim off the left wing

 This step gives us the first wing of the plane.